Are you interested in selling Medicare Advantage successfully?

 What about Medicare Advantage?
 Do you see the Medicare Advantage world as a first-year commission driven business or more of a renewal driven business model?

-If you end up writing somebody who is aging into Medicare, somebody 65, they just got their Medicare card, they have Part A and Part B and you’re selling them a plan, you’re initial commission is $497, give or take.
+If you end up writing somebody who is aging into Medicare, somebody 65, they just got their Medicare card, they have Part A and Part B and you’re selling them a plan, you’re initial commission is $510, give or take.

 How Long Would It Take To Write 500 Sales?

 DD: How long do you think it would take to write 500 pieces of business?
-Like somebody who’s serious about this business, they’re full-time, they really give it their all.
+Somebody who’s serious about this business, they’re full-time, they really give it their all.

 DD: I’ll add in my perspective.
 I’ve been in the business since 2011 and most of my business has been focused on final expense.

-“You know, I won’t always work or probably won’t want to work this hard because I’ll have a lot of kids running around, they’ll have activities.
+“You know, I won’t always want to work this hard because I’ll have a lot of kids running around, they’ll have activities.
 I want to be in a position where I can enjoy that.”

 He did very well, but all those years he had no personal or social life.
 He couldn’t afford to stay away from taking care of his clients and his customers.

 And I still haven’t even touched on the amount of service work that you have to do with this business.
 I love the service work because it’s very, very little work.

 What Service Work Is Required?

-In fact, at the very beginning of my business I tried to help, but every time I got on the phone either with a three-way call with customer service or I had them in my office and we made the call, the representative from the carriers would make me get off the phone or they’d say, “Hey, can you step out and we’ll talk to your customer.”
+In fact, at the very beginning of my business I tried to help.
+But every time I got on the phone, either with a three-way call or in my office, the representative from the carriers would make me get off the phone.
+Or they’d say, “Hey, can you step out and we’ll talk to your customer.”